 - 1950s: Antipsychotics are utilized to help manage symptoms of psychosis.
 Behavioral therapy is developed.

 - 1960s: Many patients are released from mental health facilities.
-Some fare well due to the use of antipsychotics while others end up homeless due to a lack of care.
+Some do well due to the use of antipsychotics, while others end up homeless due to a lack of care.
 The Mental Retardation Facilities and Community Mental Health Centers Construction Act is passed to establish federal funding for community-based mental health treatment services.

 - 1990s: A new batch of antipsychotic medications is implemented in treatment and proves to be even more effective in the treatment of schizophrenia.

 Finding Treatment for Co-Occurring Disorders in Orlando, FL